johaehnlein/HS-Ansbach-Innovation-Management/Trend Enhancer.md

 **Prompt purpose**
-You have already engaged with relevant trends for your project and you are familiar with relevant signals, drivers and trends.
-This prompt instructs the AI to ask you about identified and relevant entities and will help you to add familiar market signals, drivers and trends to already discovered entities.
+You have already engaged with relevant trends for your project, and you are familiar with relevant signals, drivers, and trends.
+This prompt instructs the AI to ask you about identified and relevant entities and will help you to add familiar market signals, drivers, and trends to already discovered entities.

 | **Attribute** | **Information**       |